app-projectq/projectq-page/docs/v2/README.md

 1. Open Wallet.
 Scroll down to the list of "Latest Transactions"
 2. Take a screenshot
 3. Crop the view to the list of transactions that you want to export. **Tip**: Make sure to crop out the logo's on the left side and the '>' on the right side.
-4. Select to "Share" the image using the "square-up-arrow button" on the top right corner.
+4. Select to "Share" the screenshot using the "square-up-arrow button" on the top right corner.
   1. Find the 'TransactQ' icon in the second row (you might need to scroll right to find more icons).
   2. Click on the 'TransactQ' icon).
   3. Click on 'Post' to share.
   4. Click on 'Done' and then 'Delete Screenshot'
 5. Open 'TransactQ'
-6. You should see image you just shared.
+6. You should see screenshot you just shared.
-7. Click on the List icon on the bottom right to see the list of transactions (converted from the image).
+7. Click on the List icon on the bottom right to see the list of transactions (converted from the screenshot).
 8. Select to "Share" the list as an QFX file using the "square-up-arrow button" on the top right corner.
 9. Choose how you want to share.
 I usually just AirDrop it to my laptop from which I can import directly into Quicken.